Have Camp Questions?

 We can accommodate food allergies within our available snacks.
 If your child has severe allergies, or if you would like them to have a different snack, you are welcome to provide snacks for them.

 No, lunches are not provided.
 Campers are encouraged to bring their own lunch.
 If you bring your lunch, please be aware that lunches are not refrigerated, although they are kept in a shady place.
-Campers may also purchase a lunch from our onsite catering company, System Services Associates.
+Campers may also purchase a lunch from our onsite catering company, Taste of the Wild.

 If you would like to buy a lunch for your child, please bring cash or a check.
 Lunches must be purchased at morning check-in and are $8.50.